danilko/serverless-s3-protected-content-serving-static-site/README.md

 ## Test the setup

-Please go to  `WebsiteSignInUrl from CDK output` from above
+1. Please go to  `WebsiteSignInUrl from CDK output` from above

-Then can use `update nickname` to update nickname
+2. Please use `Sign Up` link to sign up with valid email and password, then follow the direction to verify the email account.

-or `Choose File` and then click `Upload File` to upload a new image for asset
+3. Then can use `update profile` to update nickname and profile or `Choose File` and then click `Upload Profile PIcture` to upload a new image

 ## Destroy/Clean Up
 Please note all S3 contents (both website and content buckets), DynamoDB table, cognito user pools will be destroyed by default along with the stack